Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

                           https://api-gw-service-nmn.local/keycloak/realms/shasta/protocol/openid-connect/token | jq -r '.access_token')
     ```

-### Preserve node xname to IP address mapping
+### Preserve node component name (xname) to IP address mapping
-6.  **Skip this step if DVS is operating over the HSN, otherwise proceed with this step.** When DVS is operating over the NMN, and a blade is being replaced the mapping of node xname to node IP address must be preserved.
+6.  **Skip this step if DVS is operating over the HSN, otherwise proceed with this step.** When DVS is operating over the NMN and a blade is being replaced, the mapping of node component name (xname) to node IP address must be preserved.
 Kea automatically adds entries to the HSM `ethernetInterfaces` table when DHCP lease is provided (about every 5 minutes).
 To prevent from Kea from automatically adding MAC entries to the HSM `ethernetInterfaces` table, use the following commands:

     1. Create an `eth_interfaces` file that contains the interface IDs for the `Node Maintenance Network` entries for the destination blade location.
 If there has not been a blade previously in the destination location there may not be any Ethernet Interfaces to delete from HSM.